hoffstadt/SimpleDataFlow/README.md

 ```

 ## Static Attributes
 Inspectors, Modifiers, Tools, and Data Sets are all nodes.
 Nodes are composed of input, output, and static attributes.
 Input and output nodes are just simple values in which you can override the label.
-Static attributes
 To add a new static attribute, the developer must create a new class derived from `StaticNodeAttribute`.
 This new class must override the `submit` method.
 See a simple example below:

 ```python
 class NewAttribute(sdf.StaticNodeAttribute):